20.Significant Figures(2).

 ↑Significant figures ↑precision

-Recording a measurement to the correct number of significant figures is important
+Recording a measurement with the correct number of significant figures is important

-because it tells others about how precisely you made your measurement.
+because it tells others how precisely the measurement was made.

 If a person next to you,